aras-p/glsl-optimizer/src/gallium/docs/source/tgsi.rst

 Those opcodes follow very closely semantics of the respective Direct3D instructions.
 If in doubt double check Direct3D documentation.
+Note that the swizzle on SVIEW (src1) determines texel swizzling after lookup.

 .. opcode:: SAMPLE - Using provided address, sample data from the
                specified texture using the filtering mode identified